The Ghost Train (1931 film)

 The Ghost Train is a 1931 British comedy thriller film directed by Walter Forde and starring Jack Hulbert, Cicely Courtneidge and Ann Todd.
-It is based on the play The Ghost Train by Arnold Ridley.
+It was written by Lajos Bíró, Angus MacPhail and Sidney Gilliat based on the 1923 play The Ghost Train by Arnold Ridley.
 The film's art direction was by Walter Murton.

-Thought to have been lost for some years, parts of the film (five reels of images with two reels of sound) were recovered in a very decomposed state.
-It was part of the British Film Institute campaign in 1992 to locate missing movies.
+Preservation status

+In 1992 the British Film Institute classed The Ghost Train as a lost film, included in its campaign to locate missing films.
+It was subsequently found and it now held in the BFI National Archive.

-In 1979, comedian Bob Monkhouse, who was also an expert on the history of silent cinema and a film collector, had an intact copy of the full film and many others that were abruptly seized by the police.
-The botched case went to trial for eleven days before the judge dismissed the jury and told Monkhouse there was no case to answer.
-All charges were dropped, but law enforcement incinerated the film.
+In 1979 the comedian Bob Monkhouse, an expert on the history of silent cinema and a film collector, owned an intact copy of the full film and many others that were abruptly seized by the police.
+The case went to trial for eleven days before the judge dismissed the jury and told Monkhouse there was no case to answer.
+All charges were dropped, but law enforcement incinerated this film and others.

+Plot

+On a speeding train, Teddy Deakin pulls the emergency communication cord, stopping the train.
+He and his fellow passengers are obliged to spend the night in a nearby eerie isolated station.
+The grumpy stationmaster, Saul Hodgkin, tries to get rid of them by telling a scary story about a Ghost Train, but they nonethless stay.
+Many adventures later, it transpires that Deakin is a detective, and he uncovers a gang of smugglers using the Ghost Train story to mask their criminal activities.